Belgium: 1 Project

 ŠKODA AUTO is anxious to cooperate with municipalities in the regions where the company operates, and enhances local resident’s quality of life by sponsoring cultural, sporting and other leisure activities.
 As part of this initiative, ŠKODA has entered into strategic partnerships with the towns of Mladá Boleslav, Vrchlabí and Kvasiny.

-In 2019, ŠKODA AUTO supported 41 projects with the cooperation of the city Mladá Boleslav, especially in the field of sport, culture, social services and education. ŠKODA AUTO also supported the region Kvasiny through the close cooperation with municipalities.
-Thanks to the cooperation was realized 69 projects in the field of safety, traffic safety, education, social services and free time activities.
-In the Vrchlabí region, the company supported 24 transport projects focused on infrastructure, technical education, sport and culture.
-The aim of all activities is to increase the attractiveness of ŠKODA regions, which is crucial for the sustainability and development of these regions.
+In 2020, ŠKODA AUTO supported 20 projects with the cooperation of the city Mladá Boleslav, especially in the field of sport, culture, social services and education.
+This year ŠKODA AUTO focused mainly on help linked to COVID – 19 pandemic situation.
+Another 6 regional cities received financial support for realization of preventive health precautions. ŠKODA AUTO also supported the region Kvasiny through a close cooperation with municipalities.
+50 projects were realized in the fields of safety, traffic safety, education, social services and free time activities.
+In the Vrchlabí region, the company supported 15 projects focused on mobility of social and health services, digital education, environment, sport and culture.
+The aim of all activities is to increase the attractiveness of ŠKODA regions, which is crucial for the sustainability and development of these regions. ŠKODA AUTO also cooperates with Czech government to support the development of roads and technical infrastructure via public finances.

 Cycling for Children | ŠKODA | Children care